 DecisionInsite is pleased to present this report of findings to the Board of Education and Executive Staff of Twin Rivers Unified School District.

-Both a Moderate and a Conservative projection have been generated for the district.
-Assuming district revenue is generated on a per pupil basis, the Conservative projections are more suitable for budget planning purposes; the Moderate projections more suitable for facilities planning purposes.
+Both a Conservative and Moderate projection have been generated for the district.
+Assuming district revenue is generated on a per pupil basis, the Conservative projection is more suitable for budget planning purposes while the Moderate projection is more suitable for facilities planning purposes.